GPT1 – Improving Language Understanding by Generative Pre-Training

 None

-As we are going to need the loss to do the fine tuning, let's see how to obtain it.
+Since we will need the loss to perform fine-tuning, let's see how to obtain it.

-If we go to the documentation of the method forward of OpenAIGPTLMHeadModel, we can see that it says that at the output it returns an object of type transformers.modeling_outputs.CausalLMOutput, so if we go to the documentation of transformers.modeling_outputs.CausalLMOutput, we can see that it says that it returns loss if labels is passed to the forward method.
+If we go to the documentation of the forward method of OpenAIGPTLMHeadModel, we can see that it states that the output is an object of type transformers.modeling_outputs.CausalLMOutput.
+So, if we go to the documentation of transformers.modeling_outputs.CausalLMOutput, we can see that it states that it returns loss if labels are passed to the forward method.

-If we go to the source code of the forward method, we see this code block
+If we go to the source code of the forward method, we see this block of code

 loss = None